rileytheesfeld/SIEM-and-Automation-Lab/README.md

   - Data analysis and log analysis
   - Working knowledge and implementation of attack tactics, techniques and procedures.
 (TTPs)
   - Parsing necessary details when looking for TTPs

+## Future plans for this lab
+I plan on expanding this lab into the cloud with a wider surface area and more log ingestion.
+I plan on adding a honey-net, Metasploitable, and DVWP into the Cloud in Azure.
+Install the wuzah agent on all of these and forward these logs into Splunk.
+I will then take those logs and create automation tasks in SOAR to be able to automatically detect and defend against these attacks.
+I will be documenting these changes as they come in the future.